 12. Inquilinos Boricuas en Accion (IBA)100 W. Dedham Street

-The Villa Victoria Elder Support Program provides advocacy, recreation, exercise, and translation & interpretation services for low-income Latinos living in Villa Victoria and surrounding communities.
+The Villa Victoria Elder Support Program provides advocacy, recreation, exercise, and translation and interpretation services for low-income Latinos living in Villa Victoria and surrounding communities.

 13. John F. Kennedy Family Service Center, Inc.10 City Square